-Nothing says fun quite like Takeshita Street — one of the busiest and brightest shopping streets in Tokyo.
+Nothing says fun quite like Takeshita Street, possibly the busiest and definitely the most colorful shopping street in Tokyo.

 Situated in the heart of Harajuku, it is made for window shopping.
 Cutesy clothes overflow from shopfronts and gaggles of school kids meet up to devour sweet street food.
 Hard to imagine?
 Take a virtual wander using this guide and see what piques your interest.